 How to Get Started in Polkadot Staking – Key Management

-“Controller” and “stash” keys are essential to participate in nominating on the Polkadot network.
+“Controller” and “stash” keys are essential for nominating on the Polkadot network.
 Both act as different types of account keys with different uses.

 The controller key has the power to start or stop participating in the staking process.
 The controller key always remains in control of the user, while being semi-online.
 Controller keys require some DOT to cover transaction fees, yet should not be vested with large amounts of funds due to their semi-exposure to the wider internet on a regular basis.
 Controller keys grant control over participating in Polkadot’s consensus mechanism on behalf of the user’s stash account.